Quick Summary: Gut Health & Hair Health

 Below are some links currently found between gut and hair health4,6,7,8 :

-Diet: Try and include foods rich in probiotics (like yoghurt and kimchi which help provide good bacteria for gut health) and prebiotics (such as garlic, onions, bananas, foods that are good for bacteria).
+Diet: Try to include foods rich in probiotics (like yoghurt and kimchi, which help provide good bacteria for gut health) and prebiotics (such as garlic, onions, bananas, and foods that are good for bacteria).
 This can improve gut health and positively influence hair health.
-A diet rich in a variety of fruits, vegetables, lean proteins, and whole grains help provide essential nutrients to support a thriving microbiome.
+A diet rich in a variety of fruits, vegetables, lean proteins, and whole grains helps provide essential nutrients to support a thriving microbiome.

-Medication: Certain medications, such as antibiotics, can disrupt the microbiome and lead to a cascade of effects that could include hair thinning or loss.
-Be mindful of the overuse of antibiotics, and use them only when necessary.
+Medication: Certain medications, such as antibiotics, can disrupt the microbiome, leading to a cascade of effects that may include hair thinning or loss.
+Be mindful of antibiotic overuse and use them only when necessary.

 Stress: Psychological stress can upset gut flora balance, leading to digestive issues and potentially impacting hair growth cycles.

 Sleep: Disrupted sleep patterns can throw off the balance of good and bad bacteria in our guts, which might affect our overall health and sleep quality.
-Interestingly, when rats with sleep deprivation got enough rest, their bodies were better at repairing gut cell damage, highlighting the importance of adequate sleep for maintaining gut health.
+Interestingly, when sleep-deprived rats received sufficient rest, their bodies were better at repairing gut cell damage, highlighting the importance of adequate sleep for maintaining gut health.

 At The Treatment Rooms London, we encourage adopting a lifestyle that promotes gut health.
 Regular exercise, sufficient sleep, and stress management techniques can all contribute to a balanced and resilient gut microbiome, which in turn supports healthy hair growth.